Continuous monitoring of technical SEO configuration for websites and web applications.

 SEO checks run automatically on a schedule.
 Each run evaluates the current state of a website against a predefined set of technical SEO rules.

-These rules are designed to detect configuration issues that may affect crawling or indexing, without relying on keyword rankings or traffic data.
+The analysis focuses on configuration issues that may affect crawling or indexing, without relying on keyword rankings or traffic data.

-When a technical SEO rule is violated, Auditica generates an alert describing what was detected and why it may be problematic.
+When a technical SEO issue is detected, Auditica generates an alert describing what was detected, which rule triggered it, and why it may affect search engine crawling or indexing.

 One-time SEO audits provide a snapshot of the current technical configuration.